BobochD-Brew/battuta/README.md

     return this;
 }

-// implemented by default, can be overwriten Object3D.prototype[call] = function (value, ...keys) {
+// implemented by default, can be overwritten Object3D.prototype[call] = function (value, ...keys) {
     const key = keys.pop()!;
     const target = resolveObj(this, keys);